 Lay a piece of parchment paper on the baking sheet and drizzle with olive oil.
 Pour in the zucchini mixture and even the surface with a spatula.
 If you like, lay the tomato slices on top, drizzle with olive oil, and sprinkle with bread crumbs, or with grated cheese and sunflower seeds.

-Bake for 10 minutes and lower the oven temperature to 375°F. Bake 25-30 minutes until set and golden brown on top.
-Let cool and cut into bite-size pieces to serve.
+Bake for 10 minutes and lower the oven temperature to 375°F (200 C).
+Bake 25-30 minutes, or until set and golden brown on top.
+Let cool and cut into bite-size pieces to serve warm or room temperature.